Memorable Movie Meals for Thanksgiving

 In writer-director James Gray’s Armageddon Time, dinner time is the scene of an all-out family war.
 After Esther Graff (Anne Hathaway) puts a carefully prepared cooked fish on the table—after all, she teaches home economics—her son, Paul (Banks Repeta), gets up to phone in an order for dumplings from the local Chinese takeout spot.
 Although the film is not autobiographical, Gray strategically uses vital aspects of his own life to gild this story of growing up in Queens in the ‘80s with a tough authenticity.
 When asked by The Letterboxd Show if his own kids do such things, Gray admits, “They don’t.
 But I did.
 I was the worst.”
 Vulture writes, “By letting the picture embody his failures—by turning Armageddon Time into a self-aware look at his own limitations—the director makes that necessary connection between then and now, between the characters onscreen and us watching.”

-Watch Armageddon Time now!
+Watch Armageddon Time on Apple TV or Amazon now!

 The official trailer for Armageddon Time